sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 deploying a k3s cluster _without_ the default Traefik 1.7 as we want to deploy this ourselves so that we can use the latest Traefik v2 Kubernetes Ingress Controller installation.

+### k3s v1.21.0+k3s1

+_Update 4th May 2021:_ The upcoming K3s `v1.21.0+k3s1` release looks to be
+including core support for Traefik v2 instead of Traefik 1.7.
+This repository will continue to be maintained as:

+- it is not specific to k3s and should support other k8s distributions
+- people will be on older releases of k3s for some time
+- it contains additional helpful configuration and examples than that provided in the default installation

+Once released this repository will be updated to contain documentation and manifest files supporting the different versions of k3s.

+## Rancher K3d

 [k3d] is tool developed by the folk at Rancher to deploy k3s nodes into Docker containers.
 This provides the means to deploy server and multiple worker nodes